cs4rl/guide/docs/files/cs1001foreword.md

 tracking; data on COVID‑19, energy, or transport; and for climate change mitigation and monitoring.
-Research libraries are in a unique position to offer up the frameworks and infrastructures built by the open science movement for wider use by researcher in society.
+Research libraries are in a unique position to offer up the frameworks and infrastructures built by the open science movement for wider use by researchers in society.
 In the guide series we are aiming to share examples of such projects.

 Citizen science is a key pillar of open science.
 The *UNESCO Recommendation on